MarcGrol/go-training/README.md

 **Summary**

-This training on the go language describes the language fron ground up using examples.
+This training on the go language describes the language from ground up using examples.
 Most examples can be run and edited from within the presentation.

 ---